haltcase/trilogy/docs/readme.md

 - Model your tables with native JavaScript

-  Set up database tables with types like `String`, `Date`, and `'increments'` - and Trilogy will handle all the type-casting involved so that you always receive what you expect to receive.
+  Set up database tables with types like `String`, `Date`, and `'increments'` - and trilogy will handle all the type-casting involved so that you always receive what you expect to receive.

 - Uses [knex][knex] to build queries

-  Trilogy uses knex internally to build its queries - but it's also exposed so you can use it to build your own ultra-complex queries.
+  trilogy uses knex internally to build its queries - but it's also exposed so you can use it to build your own ultra-complex queries.
 No need to mess with ridiculous multi-line strings.

-- Swappable SQLite backends
+- Swappable SQLite backends ( _plus in-memory storage_ )

-  Trilogy supports both the native [`sqlite3`][sqlite3] module as well as [`sql.js`][sqljs] - meaning you can easily embed a SQLite database without a compilation step like `gyp`, which can get a little tricky when dealing with multiple platforms or architectures.
+  trilogy supports both the native [`sqlite3`][sqlite3] module as well as [`sql.js`][sqljs] - meaning you can easily embed a SQLite database without a compilation step like `gyp`, which can get a little tricky when dealing with multiple platforms or architectures.